The Sunderland stamp collectors who had the national scene licked

 They had only been formed for a year but these Sunderland stamp enthusiasts were posting their intention to be the best.

 The junior section of the Sunderland Philatelic Society scooped a top award in a national young stamp collectors competition in 1984.

-His classmate Andrew Johnson, also aged 9, was awarded a certificate of participation for his collection of Danish stamps along with Monkwearmouth School pupil Mark Stenton, 13, whose topic was the World Cup up to 1984.
+His classmate Andrew Johnson, also aged 9, was awarded a certificate of participation for his collection of Danish stamps along with Monkwearmouth School pupil Mark Stenton, 13.

-They received their prizes at Sunderland post office from acting assistant postmaster John Robertson.
+The youngsters all received their prizes at the Sunderland town centre post office from the acting assistant postmaster John Robertson.

 We would love to hear from any of the young collectors.
 Are you still collecting today and do you remember when Sunderland philatelists did so well in 1984?
 Email [email protected]